-You can move your wealth around by receiving a check from a qualified retirement account and deposit that money into another retirement account within 60 calendar days.
+You can move your wealth around by receiving a check from a qualified retirement account and depositing that money into another retirement account within 60 calendar days.

 If you miss the deadline, the IRS treats the amount as a taxable distribution.
 Further, your 401(k) plan provider withholds 20% for federal income taxes.
 You have to add funds from other sources equal to the gross distribution to avoid possible tax penalties.

 The lesson here?
 Rollover your accounts using a trustee-to-trustee transfer whenever possible.
 Having your custodian send your funds to another directly may be a better way to do a rollover.

 3. Failing to update beneficiaries.

 Forgetting to remove a former spouse’s name as the beneficiary on retirement accounts or insurance policies happens.
 This could result in failing to provide for your children, a new spouse or other loved ones.
 Check your beneficiary designations annually and when a major life transition, such as a marriage, divorce or birth, occurs.

 If you do not have a will, when you die, the laws of intestacy determine who receives your assets.
 Drafting a will helps you maintain control of these important matters.
 Speak with an attorney to discuss preparing a will that documents where you want your money to go when you’re gone.
 Once you draft the

 will and name the beneficiaries or guardians, review it every few years and when things in your life change.

 A power of attorney (or POA) is an important document that allows you to select a point person (often a spouse or trusted family member) to make decisions on your behalf.
 This person can access your finances and help with bills, medical expenses and sign tax returns.

 If you do not have a POA in place, and you become incapacitated, your family has to petition the courts for a conservatorship.
 This process often takes months, costs thousands of dollars and thus compounds the financial pressure.